nazwhale/skillstask/WORK_LOG.md

   - Burnout Risk is now red (most bad), Delegate/Avoid is now amber
   - Updated the 'What You'll Discover' legend in `src/components/StartPage.jsx`
   - Updated the quadrant color props in `src/components/SkillQuadrantsSummary.jsx`

+## Complete Skills Data Update
+- **Expanded skills list** in `src/data/skills.js` from 7 to 44 skills
+- **Added all skills from ALL_SKILLS.txt** with appropriate emojis for each skill
+- **Maintained existing skills** (Connector, Quick Switcher, Deep Diver, Budget Boss, Info Sorter, Data Wrangler, Detail Defender)
+- **Added new skills** including Tech Confident, Big Picture Thinker, Coach, People First, Thrive in Uncertainty, and many more
+- **Assigned relevant emojis** to each skill for better visual distinction and user experience

+- Added a static note below the "What You'll Discover" section on the StartPage (`src/components/StartPage.jsx`) to clarify that the categories will update dynamically as the user sorts their skills.

+- Replaced the number key instructions ('Hold 844 for NO or 846 for YES...') with a clear hint: 'Use ← or → arrow keys.
+Hold for power!'
+- Ensured only the shadcn Command bar with arrow icons is shown for keyboard instructions
+- Affected file: src/App.jsx

+- Added `jsconfig.json` to set up the `